Last updated: December 2020

 If you wish to complain about an alleged breach of the privacy of your personal information, the complaint should be made in writing to us and addressed to the attention of our privacy officer.
 The details of our privacy officer are set out below.

-We will promptly acknowledge receipt of your complaint and we will endeavour to deal with your complaint and to provide you with a response within a reasonable period of time following receipt of your complaint (generally within 30 days of receipt).
+We will promptly acknowledge receipt of your complaint and we will endeavour to deal with your complaint and to provide you with a response within a reasonable period of time following receipt of your complaint (generally within 20 business days of receipt).

 Where a complaint requires a more detailed investigation, it may take longer to resolve.
 If this is the case, then we will provide you with progress reports.